Insomnia After Trauma: Why PTSD and Stress Disrupt Sleep

 When traumatic memories are reprocessed, the brain can return to a more regulated state, which often leads to improved sleep.

 Some individuals benefit from a more concentrated approach to trauma treatment.
-EMDR intensives provide several hours of focused therapy across one or more days, allowing deeper processing momentum and fewer interruptions between sessions.
+EMDR Intensive Therapy provides several hours of focused therapy across one or more days, allowing deeper therapeutic momentum and fewer interruptions between sessions.

 Learn more about EMDR Intensive Therapy.